zalf-rdm/zalf-rdm.github.io/src/data_provision/geo_data_services.md

 # Geo-data Services

-Geo-data service provides access to a geo-database by local area network (LAN) or the internet using ArcGIS server or open source GIS servers, i.e., geo server to view, search and queries into database.
+Geo-data service provides access to a geo-database by local area network (LAN) or the internet using ArcGIS server or open-source GIS servers, i.e., geo server to view, search and queries into database.
 Open Geospatial Consortium (OGC) regulates rules and standards for geo-data services.
 So called “OGC services” are listed in this chapter.
 They are widely accepted and applied by geo-data providers and users.
 Requirements, types and structure of services are defined in **EN ISOS 19119:2016** and **ISO 19133:2007** (data types, operations and implementation).